Stop Prompting Like It's a Search Box

 How do I prompt for code without breaking my codebase?

-What's the right way to handle hallucinated facts?
+What is the right way to handle hallucinated facts?

 Will prompt engineering still matter as AI gets smarter?